How to create a Software Reseller Agreement

 Who drafts a Software Reseller Agreement?

-Typically, the creator or seller of the piece of software drafts the terms of the agreement.
-This is because it states what rights and obligations will be attached to the party reselling the software to third parties.
+Typically, the creator or seller of the piece of software drafts the terms of the agreement as it states what rights and obligations will be attached to the party reselling the software to third parties.

 Who needs a Software Reseller Agreement?